Packaging Materials Management

 SB 54 (Allen, Chapter 75, Statutes of 2022) is a landmark packaging law requiring producers to use 100% recyclable or compostable packaging by 2032.

 Rigid Plastic Packaging Container (RPPC) Program

-- Using 25 percent postconsumer material
+- 25% postconsumer material

-- Using a reusable or refillable container
+- A reusable or refillable container

-- Alternative compliance methods
+- Other compliance methods

 Single-use products can contaminate recycling and composting streams, making it harder to recycle truly recyclable items.
-They can also contribute to environmental pollution and pose public health risks.
+They can also frequently end up littered as trash pollution, risking public health.

-The groundbreaking law requires food service facilities located in a state-owned facility, a concessionaire on state-owned property, or a business under contract to a provide food service to a state agency to dispense prepared food using food service packaging that is reusable, recyclable, or compostable.
-The Act further requires the department to establish criteria and a process for determining the types of food service packaging that are reusable, recyclable, or compostable.
+The Act further requires the department to establish criteria and a process for determining what types of food service packaging are reusable, recyclable, or compostable.

-Over the past decade, CalRecycle has conducted an extensive series of workshops and held meetings with industry stakeholders to identify approaches for reducing the landfilling of all types of packaging materials.
+Over the past decade, CalRecycle conducted an extensive series of workshops and held meetings with industry stakeholders to identify ways to reduce the landfilling of all types of packaging materials.
 These efforts engaged stakeholders across the packaging value chain to identify and explore opportunities for a comprehensive packaging management strategy in California.

 CalRecycle continues to stay engaged with stakeholders on evolving packaging policy.